 Being a project manager or founder (CEO) does not make you a god.
 Very often, these people have the perception that they can do anything they want and everybody else has to obey.
 This is the biggest mistake a leader can make.
 The role of the dictator will make you the most hated person.
 Furthermore, this is the first step of creating an enormous gap between you and your employees/colleagues.
 This is the stage where disengagement begins.
 Unless you want to turn your team into а group of individuals who work without passion and enthusiasm, break the ice.

-So, how to improve productivity through the hierarchy?
+So, how to improve productivity in the workplace through the hierarchy?

 Include everybody in discussions and listen to any opinion without roughly judging.
 In other words, “respect for people”.
 Make employees feel like decision makers and do not be afraid of criticism.
 Being a leader does not mean you are always right.
 It means you have to keep your team motivated and enthusiastic about their job.
 It is easy to say this, but acting like a real leader (not like a boss) is one of the most effective ways to improve productivity in the workplace.
 The good manager should practice a shared leadership style, where he is considered as an equal by the other team members, but not as a villain.

 As Richard Branson states: “Good people are not just crucial for the business, they are the business.
 Finding them, inspiring them and holding them is one of the most important challenges a leader faces.”